plone/training/javascript/requirejs-modules.rst

 Most serious programming languages provide the concept of namespaces and module dependencies, like Python's :py:mod:`import <importlib>` mechanism.
 Python code would be unmanageable, if we'd rely on the existence of global variables and objects in our own scripts.

-But JavaScript doesn't have any concept for declaring dependencies.
+JavaScript, though, doesn't have any concept for declaring dependencies.
-Only the new and finalized ECMAScript 6 (ES6) standard finally comes with a module definition system (actually directly inspired by RequireJS and CommonJS), along other great features like proper variable scoping.
+Only the ECMAScript 6 (ES6) standard finally comes with a module definition system (actually directly inspired by RequireJS and CommonJS), along other great features like proper variable scoping.

 In Plone, we use `RequireJS <https://requirejs.org/>`_ as a framework to define and load modules.

 RequireJS is an implementation of the `Asynchronous Module Definition API <https://github.com/amdjs/amdjs-api/blob/master/AMD.md>`_.
 The module definition and loading standard of CommonJS is used by NodeJS.
-RequireJS adds the ability to load modules asynchronously, which can be better for performance.
+RequireJS adds the ability to load modules asynchronously, which can be good for performance.
 The CommonJS module loading syntax can also be used in RequireJS.

-But the main point why Plone uses RequireJS is, that there is a JavaScript based compiler, which allows us to build bundles (a combined, optimized and minified form with all dependencies) Through-The-Web.
+The main reason why Plone uses RequireJS is that there is a JavaScript based compiler, which allows us to build bundles (a combined, optimized and minified form with all dependencies) Through-The-Web.
-RequireJS and CommonJS are also forward compatible with ES6's module definition standard.

 Finally we can use JavaScript in Plone like it is a proper programming language!
 No need to depend on the existence of global variables and a strict order, in which scripts have to be loaded.